 The “Beta exam” experience is very different from the “standard” one: 85 questions and 4 hours long – that is, 20 questions and one more hour – a really intense experience.
-I recommend taking a 5-minute break – in the centres, they are allowed – since after the third hour it is challenging to stay focused.
+I recommend taking a 5-minute break – in the centres, they are allowed – since, after the third hour, it is challenging to stay focused.

 The certification is the new version of AWS Big Data Specialty, an exam that will be withdrawn in June 2020.
-I will not go into much depth on the differences, suffice it to say that the domain of Machine Learning has been eliminated, expanding and updating the rest of domains in depth.
+I will not go into much depth on the differences; suffice it to say that the domain of Machine Learning has been eliminated, expanding and updating the rest of the domains in depth.
 But beware, Machine Learning and IoT continue to appear integrated into the other domains; therefore, it is necessary to know them at an architectural level, at the very least.

 Prerequisites and recommendations

 - AWS experience at the architectural level.
-The exam is largely focused on advanced architecture solution – 5 pillars – and to a lesser extent on development, which is present mainly in services such as Kinesis and Glue.
+The exam is largely focused on advanced architecture solution – 5 pillars – and to a lesser extent on development, present mainly in services such as Kinesis and Glue.
 I recommend owning the AWS Architect Solutions Pro certification or the AWS Architect Associate + AWS Security Specialty.

 - Advanced AWS security experience.
 It is a complete domain of the exam but can be found – cross-domain – in many questions.
 If you own the AWS Architect Solutions Pro, general security knowledge may be sufficient – not the specific certification knowledge for each service.
 Otherwise, the AWS Security Specialty is a good option, or equivalent knowledge in certain services – that I will indicate later on.